 Welcome To LI Integrated Physical Therapy Bohemia, NY

 LI Integrated has focused on improving the health and minds of Ronkonkoma residents since 1985.
-Everyone wants to live a healthy, pain free life which is why our wellness center here at LI Integrated located in Ronkonkoma, New York provides safe and effective treatment options that will get your body and mind back to its normal state holistically.
-Our dedicated staff ensures you that you will leave each session, one step closer to a pain free life.
+Everyone wants to live a healthy, pain-free life which is why our wellness center here at LI Integrated located in Ronkonkoma, New York provides safe and effective treatment options that will get your body and mind back to its normal state holistically.
+Our dedicated staff ensures you that you will leave each session, one step closer to a pain-free life.
 Our goal here at LI Integrated is to take you back to that pain free state and healthy lifestyle that you have been missing.
 Through our many services offered, each is tailored to fit the needs of each and every patient.
 We work to get them back to that desired pain free state and help them reach their health goals.
 Contact us for Physical Therapy Bohemia, NY today!

 Is It Better To Sit Or Stand With Herniated Disc?

 Going about your daily life with a herniated disc can be extremely painful.
 After being diagnosed with this condition, you are probably looking for ways to reduce the pain.
 Activities you once took for granted, like sleeping or sitting at your desk, seem exceedingly challenging.
-At LI Integrated, we provide physical therapy Bohemia, NY to those dealing with pain from herniated discs.
+At LI Integrated, we provide physical therapy Bohemia, NY wellness and pain management to those dealing with pain from herniated discs.
 This condition often responds well to physical therapy, and our team would like to share some methods for the reduction of pain.